MakinaHQ/docs/docs/concepts/machine/redeem-managers.md

 ### Permissionless Redeem Queue

-In the Permissionless Redeem Queue any users holding Machine Shares can request a redemption request with no additional checks.
+In the Permissionless Redeem Queue any users holding Machine Tokens can request a redemption request with no additional checks.
 Requests are settled on a First-In First-Out basis, and once settled, users have unlimited time to claim their withdrawn funds.

 The Queue implements a three step process.